harshtheracer123/Attendance-System/README.md

 or reject the leaves applied for, by an employee under him.
 - **Cloud Notification** - Push Notifications on leave status change

-### Admin Application
-<a href="https://github.com/deepaktiwari88/HR-Management-and-Geo-Attendance-System-Admin-App">Link to Administrator Application</a>

 ## Setting Up the Project